Justice Department could present a new indictment against James Comey to a grand jury this week

 By Katelyn Polantz, Holmes Lybrand, CNN

-(CNN) — The Justice Department could present a new indictment against James Comey to a grand jury as soon as this week.
+(CNN) — The Justice Department could present a new indictment against James Comey to a grand jury as soon as this week, according to multiple sources familiar with the matter.

-People familiar with the situation inside the Justice Department believe whatever comes next may happen quickly, and that no matter what, prosecutors will likely present new indictments against the former FBI director and New York Attorney General Letitia James to grand juries in the Eastern District of Virginia.
+Whatever comes next may happen quickly, and no matter what, the sources told CNN, prosecutors will likely present new indictments against the former FBI director and New York Attorney General Letitia James to grand juries in the Eastern District of Virginia.

 Comey had previously pleaded not guilty to charges that he lied to Congress five years ago.
 James pleaded not guilty to mortgage fraud-related charges.